 Approximately one-half of the 120 semester hours required for the undergraduate degree in business is mainly earned during the first two years of study and are in the liberal arts, sciences, humanities and fine arts.

-It is appealing for many students to double major in insurance with a complementary second major of finance, marketing, or business administration for example or also to combine their interests with such disciplines as actuarial science, health sciences, loss control, accounting, management, law, investments, applied computer science or economics.
+It is appealing for many students to double major in RMI with a complementary second major of finance, marketing, or business administration for example or also to combine their interests with such disciplines as actuarial science, health sciences, loss control, accounting, management, law, investments, applied computer science or economics.

 Take a quick look at the Insurance and Finance double major course overlap if you are considering a career in the Insurance or Finance industry.